Metalloid: Judgment-based

 On halogen character, see also Belpassi et al., who conclude that in the aurides MAu (M = Li–Cs) gold "behaves as a halogen, intermediate between Br and I"; on aurophilicity, see also Schmidbaur and Schier.)
 Only the elements at or near the margins, lacking a sufficiently clear preponderance of either metallic or nonmetallic properties, are classified as metalloids.

 Boron, silicon, germanium, arsenic, antimony, and tellurium are commonly recognised as metalloids.
 (Note: Mann et al. refer to these elements as "the recognized metalloids".)
 Depending on the author, one or more from selenium, polonium, or astatine are sometimes added to the list.
 Boron sometimes is excluded, by itself, or with silicon.
 Sometimes tellurium is not regarded as a metalloid.
 The inclusion of antimony, polonium, and astatine as metalloids has been questioned.

-Other elements are occasionally classified as metalloids.
-These elements include hydrogen, beryllium, nitrogen, phosphorus, sulfur, zinc, gallium, tin, iodine, lead, bismuth, and radon.
+Several other elements are occasionally classified as metalloids.
+These elements include hydrogen, beryllium, nitrogen, phosphorus, sulfur, zinc, gallium, tin, iodine, lead, bismuth, radon, flerovium, moscovium, livermorium, tennessine, and oganesson.
+However, due to relativistic effects and short half-lives, Fl to Og are hard to place into metalloids.
 The term metalloid has also been used for elements that exhibit metallic lustre and electrical conductivity, and that are amphoteric, such as arsenic, antimony, vanadium, chromium, molybdenum, tungsten, tin, lead, and aluminium.
 The p-block metals, and nonmetals (such as carbon or nitrogen) that can form alloys with metals or modify their properties have also occasionally been considered as metalloids.